8 Best First-Time Solo Travel Destinations in the U.S. (Safe + Easy Starter Cities)

 Is solo travel in the U.S. safe?

 Yes–as long as you stay in a touristy area and use the same common sense you’d use anywhere else.
-The destinations I’ve mentioned are all very safe.
+The destinations I’ve mentioned are all very safe–don’t let myths about solo travel stop you!

 What’s the best length for a first-time solo trip?